diagrid-labs/dapr-workflow-demos/README.md

 The `InventoryController` also uses Dapr's state management building block.

-### Run the RetailWorkflowSample app
+### Run the CheckoutWorkflowSample app

-1. Change to the Retail directory and build the ASP.NET app:
+1. Change to the CheckoutService directory and build the ASP.NET app:

     ```bash
-    cd Retail
+    cd CheckoutService
     dotnet build
     ```

 2. Run the app using the Dapr CLI:

     ```bash
-    dapr run --app-id order-processor --app-port 5064 --dapr-http-port 3500 --resources-path ./Resources dotnet run
+    dapr run --app-id checkout --app-port 5064 --dapr-http-port 3500 --resources-path ./Resources dotnet run
     ```

     > Ensure the --app-port is the same as the port specified in the launchSettings.json file.

-3. Check the inventory using cURL, or use the [retail.http](Retail/retail.http) file if you're using VSCode with the REST client:
+3. Check the inventory using cURL, or use the [checkout.http](CheckoutService/checkout.http) file if you're using VSCode with the REST client:

     ```bash
     curl -X POST http://localhost:5064/inventory/restock